 Traditional small businesses

 The traditional model of a small business is the full-time venture that requires a considerable investment of time, money and energy.

 These businesses often require a physical location and equipment.
 The owner(s) typically need funding, either through a commercial lender, family members, or outside investors.
 The average SBA loan for a business is $417,000.

 Because of the funding requirements, this type of enterprise needs a business plan that explains who is involved and how the company will make money.

 Examples of a traditional small business include restaurants, retail, auto repair shops, and beauty/wellness spas.

 Home-based and skill-based businesses

-There are a number of skilled professions that can easily turned into a small business with minimal upfront investment.
+There are a number of skilled professions that can easily be turned into a small business with minimal upfront investment.

 According to SBA, about half of all U.S. businesses are operated from homes.
 Also, a third of small businesses are founded with less than $5,000 of startup capital.